Kong/docs.konghq.com/app/enterprise/0.32-x/getting-started/introduction.md

 ### Next Steps

-Now, lets get familiar with learning how to "start" and "stop" Kong EE.
+Now, lets get familiar with learning how to "start" and "stop" Kong Enterprise.

 Go to [5-minute quickstart with Kong &rsaquo;][quickstart]